rob-brown/amo_system/apps/rabbit_driver/README.md

 The benefit of using RabbitMQ to drive the automation is that any programm language that can talk to RabbitMQ can control the automation.
 Pretty much every programming language has a RabbitMQ (sometimes called AMQP) library.
 Though using Elixir can still be advantageous since the automations can be run with a Livebook.
+Plus this repo contains many libraries to help in building automations.

 ## Topics